bradyjoslin/bradyjoslin.com/content/blog/ms-teams-webhook-bot/index.md

 })
 ```

-Deployment is automated through the [Wrangler GitHub Action](https://github.com/cloudflare/wrangler-action), but would be done locally using:
+Deployment is automated through the [Wrangler GitHub Action](https://github.com/cloudflare/wrangler-action), but could also be done locally using:

 ```bash
 wrangler publish